JTEELE/Automation_with_Python/README.md

 >> This open source script can help any business owner visualize how Python can help their small business.

->> Python can help a Company be more efficient with their resources and focus manual effort on more complicated tasks, reducing overhead & salary costs.
+>> Python can help a Company be more efficient with their resources and focus manual effort on more complicated tasks, reducing overhead & salary costs, for example.

 <img src="Images/small_business.jfif" align="right" width="350px"/>